Journalists in PopCulture- Five Star Final (1931) Review, with Edward G. Robinson | Pre-Code.Com

 “Storm in a Teacup” crossed Atlantic

-The full-length 1937 film “Storm in a Teacup” is on YouTube and at the Internet Archive, with Rex Harrison as a crusading young journalist and Vivien Leigh as the beautiful daughter of the smalltown dictator he crusades against.
-The 1948 … Continue reading
+The full-length 1937 film “Storm in a Teacup” is available from the Internet Archive, with Rex Harrison as a crusading young journalist and Vivien Leigh as the beautiful daughter of the smalltown dictator he crusades against.
+The 1948 Ford Theater … Continue reading

 Posted in 1940s, adaptations, comedy, international, journalism